TwilioDevEd/call-tracking-laravel/readme.md

 Start a local PostgreSQL database and create a database.
 If on a Mac, I recommend [Postgres.app](http://postgresapp.com/).
 You will need to create a new database the application can use.
+Example:
+`createdb call_tracking`.
+It's also a good idea to create a database `createdb call_tracking_test` you can run the tests against.

 ### The web application